-There’s nothing as romantic as the idea of hitchhiking across the world and relying on the kindness of strangers to get you from point A to point Z. But for every cinematic story of people meeting at a truck stop and becoming best friends, there are hundreds of hitchhiking horror stories.
-Not to sound like your mom, but there are so many reasons why you shouldn't hitchhike.
+The idea of hitchhiking across the world and relying on the kindness of strangers to get you from point A to point Z is a romantic one.
+But, for every cinematic story of people meeting at a truck stop and becoming fast friends, there are hundreds of real life hitchhiking horror stories.
+The stories listed here should convince you that hitchhiking is simply not safe.
 Not only can you get hit by car or have all your money stolen, but you could end up being a forced sex slave who sleeps in a coffin under your captor’s waterbed for close to a decade.
-Make sure you read this before you go on a cross country trek so you can learn the dangers of hitchhiking.
+Or worse, you could end up dead.

-Throughout the early '70s, the Sonoma Valley was thought to be an ideal spot for hitchhiking, but in reality it was the site of a brutal series of slayings that lasted from 1972 to 1979.
+Throughout the early '70s, the Sonoma Valley of California was thought to be an ideal spot for hitchhiking.
+In reality, it was the site of a brutal series of slayings that lasted from 1972 to 1979.
 Over the course of seven years, eight young women ranging from the ages of 13 to 20 were found raped and murdered in the rural outskirts of Santa Rosa, California.
-No one was ever convicted of the crimes, but one of the main suspects in the case is none other than the elusive Zodiac Killer.
+No one was ever convicted of the crimes, but one of the main suspects in the case remains to be the elusive Zodiac Killer.